 I used to be a very picky eater (and I'm still trying to love vegetables) and it's only now that I realize how much I've missed out on.
+I won’t say I have a very sophisticated palette, but I appreciate food so much more than I ever did when I was a kid.
 The food in Singapore is fantastic (chicken rice is honestly one of the best things to ever happen to me) and now I'm in Taiwan (land of boba and excellent street food), so my horizons have expanded considerably.
 Being in Asia and trying everything without knowing exactly what it is will do that for you.
 But also I am grateful for sushi, filet mignon, ban mien, curry puffs, and a bunch of other things that I miss from America.
 I love food in different places because it's like a reflection of the country's heart and soul, infused with so much local flavor, in both the literal and figurative sense.
 One good thing about "foodie culture" (despite the name) is that there's always something new being invented, something fresh and innovative and exciting.
 Eating is so much an immersive experience now, and food is to be consumed with all five senses.
 What a time to be alive.

 She has not only been my cousin for 23 years, but also my best friend, partner-in-crime, voice of reason, grief counselor, and resident Oracle-in-Chief of my life since forever.
 She taught me how to play Kirby: Nightmare in Dreamland and James Bond the card game, and is also at least 20% responsible for my makeup obsession by buying me my first MAC lipgloss at age 13.
 I've never known anyone in my life who so completely understood me (she knows everything from my blog post inklings to my opinions on what to bake for Christmas) and could fully empathize with whatever I was going through at the time, and she has never failed to pick up my 2 am calls to listen to my problems.